 6. Show off the ‘Architectural Lifestyle’

 This field allows you to connect with multiple architects and influential professionals from all around the world.
-It allows you to transcend all limitations, when it comes to the type of people you meet.
+It allows you to transcend all limitations when it comes to the type of people you meet.

-8. Address issues that concern Humankind:
+8. Address issues that concern Humankind

-Addressing issues which need to be prioritized when it comes to architecture is becoming increasingly important.
+Addressing issues that need to be prioritized when it comes to architecture is becoming increasingly important.
 Spreading awareness about the effects of architecture on the environment is not enough.
 Ideas need to be developed and shared collectively.
 And that’s where architectural journalism comes in.